dcm4che/dcm4chee-arc-cs/docs/audit/application-activity.rst

 Trigger Events
 --------------
 This audit message is emitted when the archive is started or stopped using the archive user interface.
-Its is also emitted during archive startup or shutdown.
+It is also emitted during archive startup or shutdown.

 Message Structure